Check out the new findings on scientific studies about how long and how frequently you should be fasting if your goal is fat loss.

 What this all means is that, if you are fasting daily and putting yourself in a caloric restriction phase, it takes about 2 to 3 weeks for your metabolism to slow down.

 However, if you use fasting to shock your body, you can increase your metabolism.
-“If you were to fast maybe two days per week, like a 24-hour fast or one day a 36-hour fast, you can actually increase metabolic rate,” DeLauer says, explaining that it is not a chronic caloric restriction.
+“If you were to fast maybe two days per week, like a 24-hour fast or a 36-hour fast, you can actually increase metabolic rate,” DeLauer says, explaining that it is not a chronic caloric restriction.

-The idea is not that you do 24 hours fast or 36 hours fast weekly to lose weight, but if you are doing daily some kind of intermittent fasting such as the 16:8, you have about 2 weeks before you need to take a break from your fasting or reduce the fasting days.
+The idea is not that you do 24 hours fast or 36 hours fast all weekly to lose weight, but if you are doing daily some kind of intermittent fasting such as the 16:8, you have about 2 weeks before you need to take a break from your fasting or reduce the fasting days.

 Check out DeLauer’s video below for more detailed information on the subject.